-Within the various markets we service, our DC power systems provide reliable and low-cost DC power to service applications that do not have access to the utility grid (i.e., prime power applications) or have critical power needs and cannot be without power in the event of utility grid failure (i.e., back-up power applications).
+Within the various markets we service, our DC power systems provide reliable and low-cost DC power to service applications that do not have access to the utility grid (i.e., prime power applications and mobile applications) or have critical power needs and cannot be without power in the event of utility grid failure (i.e., back-up power applications) or charge batteries of various chemistries to be used in electric vehicle or renewable storage applications.

-Serving these various markets, we offer the following three configurations of our DC power systems, with output power ranging from 5 kW to 50 kW:
+Serving these various markets, we offer the following configurations of our DC power systems, with output power ranging from 5 kW to 50 kW:

-- DC base power systems.
-These stationary systems integrate a DC generator and automated controls with remote monitoring, which are typically contained within an environmentally regulated enclosure. - DC hybrid power systems.
-These systems incorporate lithium-ion batteries (or other advanced battery chemistries) with our proprietary battery management system into our standard DC power systems. - DC solar hybrid power systems.
+- Base power systems.
+These stationary systems integrate a DC generator with automated controls and remote monitoring, contained in an environmentally regulated enclosure. - Hybrid power systems.
+These systems integrate lithium-ion batteries (or other advanced battery chemistries) storage and our standard DC power systems to provide power in both bad and off-grid applications. - DC solar hybrid power systems.
 These stationary systems incorporate photovoltaic and other sources of renewable energy into our DC hybrid power system. - Mobile power systems.
-These stationary systems incorporate photovoltaic and other sources of renewable energy into our DC hybrid power system.
+These are very light weight and compact power systems used for EV charging, robotics, communications, security.